“Quality is never an accident. It is always the result of intelligent effort.”

 Six Sigma is used in the majority of Fortune 500 companies with varying degrees of investment and success.
-Beyond the wide adoption of six sigma, the thought process of DMAIC is a strong problem solving approach, and the tools useful.
+Beyond the wide adoption of six sigma, the thought process of DMAIC is a strong problem solving approach, and the tools are useful.
 Though, as a whole six sigma has many critics.
-The overemphasis of statistical tools, the narrow paradigm of x’s and y’s is said to stifle breakthrough ideas and solutions.
-Furthermore, the cultural impact of relying on the certified “experts” to drive change often make six sigma a nice idea with challenged results.
-To combat this criticism, the lean and six sigma methodologies have been combined to form the lean six sigma methodology, taking the many of the core principles of lean, especially the 8 forms of waste, and one-piece flow, and combining them with many of the statistical and problem solving tools used in the DMAIC methodology.
+The overemphasis on statistical tools and the narrow paradigm of x’s and y’s is said to stifle breakthrough ideas and solutions.
+Furthermore, the cultural impact of relying on certified “experts” to drive change often makes six sigma a nice idea with challenging results.
+To combat this criticism, the lean and six sigma methodologies have been combined to form the lean six sigma methodology, taking many of the core principles of lean, especially the 8 forms of waste, and one-piece flow, and combining them with many of the statistical and problem solving tools used in the DMAIC methodology.

 How do you implement six sigma?

 Whereas lean is more of a broad-based organizational philosophy, six sigma can be effectively compartmentalized in particular six sigma projects.
 Often, the best way to implement six sigma in an organization is by building a team of six sigma experts to be used more in a SWAT team or tiger team approach, where the team is used on some of the most pressing issues and opportunities in an organization.

 Beyond the scope of adoption with six sigma, the typical project and team best practices hold true with six sigma, including empowering the team, assembling the team with the right mix of skills and experience, focusing the team on objective goals, and providing them with the environment, support, and resources necessary to be successful, and holding the team accountable to results.